symfony-cmf/symfony-cmf-docs/cookbook/creating_basic_cms.rst

 The Documents
 ~~~~~~~~~~~~~

-You will create 2 document classes, one for the pages and one for the posts.
+You will create two document classes, one for the pages and one for the posts.
 These two documents
 share much of the same logic, so lets create a ``trait`` to reduce code duplication:

 .. code-block:: php